mpv-player/mpv/DOCS/man/options.rst

     .. note::

         ``--vo=vdpau`` (also the default VO) always has the ``vo`` framedrop mode enabled.
-It doesn't increment the ``D:`` field in the statusline either.
+It doesn't increment the ``D:`` field in the status line either.

 ``--display-fps=<fps>``